Computer history - 1984

 The KoalaPad, the first graphics tablet for home computers, was released in 1984.

-The beginning of the greatest adventure computer gaming series was released by Sierra.
-Kings Quest 1: Quest for the crown was released to the public in 1984.
+Sierra released the beginning of the greatest adventure computer gaming series, Kings Quest 1: Quest for the Crown, to the public in 1984.

 MMS (Multimedia Message Service) was invented in 1984.